This has become one of my favorite areas of New Orleans with boutique hotels, restaurants, galleries and more to explore.

 Peche: This casual spot in the Warehouse Arts District at Magazine St. received the James Beard Award in the past for Best Chef South and Best New Restaurant.
 It features coastal seafood prepared on an open hearth over hardwood coals.
 I enjoyed a very good mahi mahi entree, a special for the day.

-Emeril’s: This is Emeril Lagasse’s flagship restaurant, located at 800 Tchoupitoulas St. I loved having a cocktail at the bar.
+Emeril’s New Orleans: This is Emeril Lagasse’s flagship restaurant, located at 800 Tchoupitoulas St. I loved having a cocktail at the bar.
 Open for lunch and dinner it is known for its upscale New Orleans cuisine, since 1990.

 For a casual breakfast spot with an old diner feel, check out Marjoria’s Commerce Restaurant at 300 Camp Street.
 They also serve lunch.